andrewnaranjo18/PlayerPredict-AI/README.md

 [Add YouTube or Google Drive link here]

 ## Dataset
-Kaggle NBA Players Stats - Seasons_Stats.csv (1980-2017)
+Kaggle NBA Players Stats (1980-2017) https://www.kaggle.com/datasets/drgilermo/nba-players-stats

-https://www.kaggle.com/datasets/drgilermo/nba-players-stats
+⚠️ Only download **Seasons_Stats.csv** from this dataset — it is the only file required to run the project.

 ## How to Run on Google Colab
 1. Go to https://colab.research.google.com